Polenta recipe is a northern Italian dish made with coarsely ground cornmeal and salted water.

-Polenta recipe is a dish from northern Italy made with cornmeal coarsely ground and salted water.
-Polenta can be soft and creamy, similar to porridge, or hard and more compact.
+Polenta is a versatile dish with different textures.
+It can be soft and creamy, similar to porridge, or hard and firm.
 It depends on the amount of water used for cooking.

-Polenta is a typical dish of the peasant tradition, which has reached our days with the reputation of a poor dish.
-In reality, today, it’s very easy to enrich and make many variations, including vegetarian and vegan.
+Polenta is a typical dish of the Italian cucina povera, which has reached our days with the reputation of a simple, low-cost dish.
+In reality, today, it’s very easy to enrich and make many variations (see paragraphs below), including vegetarian and vegan.

-The secret is mainly in the choice of condiments, which for vegetarians and vegans can range from mushrooms, to legumes such as chickpeas and lentils, to all types of seasonal vegetables.
+The secret is especially in the choice of seasonings, which for vegetarians and vegans can range from mushrooms, to legumes such as chickpeas and lentils, to seasonal vegetables of all kinds.

-- 400 gr (14 oz) of corn flour for polenta – Packages labeled “polenta” mean that the grind of the corn is appropriate to make the polenta dish, but you can substitute coarsely-ground cornmeal instead.
+- 400 g (2 1/2 cups) of corn flour for polenta – Packages labeled “polenta” mean that the grind of the corn is appropriate to make the polenta dish, but you can even substitute it with coarsely-ground cornmeal.

 - 1 tablespoon of coarse salt